 Nestled amongst the lush rolling hills of the Midlands, stands a Hilton home that is a showstopper.
 Blending the perfect balance of dramatic interiors, local flair and a very welcoming, homely atmosphere we could not resist meeting with the design visionary Cecile Thatcher, who brought her dream family home to life!
 Take the tour with Caesarstone…

-From the day the broke ground, the build and renovations took exactly a year to complete, and the final outcome was everything they hoped for and more.
-A pool, courtyard, braai area and open-plan kitchen one immediately gets the feeling this house was designed for entertaining.
-With three daughters aged 27, 23 and 16, the Thatcher’s love socialising together and entertaining friends.
-“Our previous home had a more classical design with living rooms being separate.
+With three daughters and a large extended family, this home needed to host events and family gatherings.
+From Caesarstone’s White Attica in the kitchen, to the exposed poplar beams in the ceiling, the mix of finishes is remarkable and works well together.
+“We have three daughters aged 27, 23, and 16.
+Between the five of us we all enjoy socialising and entertaining our friends,” says Cecile.
+“Our previous home had a classic design with living rooms being separate.
 This time we wanted an open feel conducive to easy living and no one having to feel cut off from the rest of the family whilst cooking or braaing.”

-The final outcome was undoubtedly achieved by the carefully selected team of local designers and suppliers that worked in synergy with the Thatcher’s brief.
-Architect Lisa Rorich was approached to achieve an edgier look to what they’d had in their previous home.
+Lisa Rorich was the architect responsible for the project and worked very closely with the Thatcher’s to ensure their vision became a reality.
+“We approached Lisa, because we wanted an edgier look than what we’d had in our previous home,” remarks Cecile.
 “Having seen her work, we felt that she would understand the contemporary accents that we wanted to include in the design.
-Lisa was fantastic, she loved our ideas, ran with them and introduced other complementary design elements which took our ideas to a new level.”
+Lisa was fantastic, she loved our ideas, ran with them, and introduced other complementary design elements which took our ideas to a new level.”